-I‘ve often wondered about the origin of the Minicola surname.
-The original and proper spelling of the surname was Menecola back in Italy.
+I‘ve often wondered about the origin of my surname.
+All Italian records for my ancestors spell it as Menecola.
+That’s the original and correct spelling in Italian.
 For some reason, lost to history, the name was misspelled after immigration to Canada in 1883.
 My guess as to the changing of the spelling is that the language barrier caused the immigration officials to spell the name phonetically.
 The Italian pronunciation of Menecola sounds exactly like Minicola to English speaking ears.
 As far as I can tell, everyone that uses the Minicola spelling descended from 2 families that originally settled in the Peterborough, Ontario area in the 1883 – 1900 time frame.
 The descendants of these families are today mostly centered around Peterborough and Kingston, Ontario with a few families in Hawaii, Nevada, California and Pennsylvania in the United States.

 As to the origin of the the Menecola surname – according to the Dizionario dei Cobnomi e Soprannomi di Cerignola (The Dictionary of Surnames and Nicknames of Cerignola) the origin is as follows: